wet-boew/wet-boew-documentation/governance/index-en.md

 * Need: Evidence - When there is two opposite idea that conflict, providing evidence for each point of view will help to understand and take a design decision.
 * Need: More information - There is not enough information provided in the issue to take an action that would resolve it.
 * Need: Replicate issue - Someone, usually different of the issue author, need to replicate the described issue with a fresh independent wet-boew copy in a different environment.
 * Need: Record finding - Means that some piece of information described in the issue need to be replicated in the documentation or in the working example.
-For example, any described test case should be replicated in the documentation for future reference.
+For example, any described test case (test example) should be replicated in the documentation for future reference.
 * Need: Second opinion - A solution is provided, but prior to be applied it needs to be backed.
-* Need: Tests case - Test name with step by step with a code sample (if needed) then what is the expected results.
+* Need: Tests example - Test name with step by step with a code sample (if needed) then what is the expected results.
 Code sample and expected result would describe the test state before and after the fix is applied
 * Need: Testing - The issue need testing.
 * Need: Use case - The usefulness to be more detailed.
 Defining what is the desired outcome.